The 7 best castles to explore near Brussels

 Don't wait until July 19, castle day, to visit one.
 If you thought that the only medieval remains in Brussels are the Porte de Halle, You are wrong!
 You wouldn't have enough with a day to go around the castles in Brussels.

-Discover the history and grandeur of the castles during your walks in Brussels.
+Explore the history and grandeur of the castles during your walks in Brussels.
 We selected the best castles in the region.
 We take you on a captivating journey through time.

 Maybe you didn't know it, but it is right here in Belgium that you can find the greatest number of castles per square kilometer ?
 Although most are private domains, be aware that many others open their doors to visitors.
 Ideal for lovers or with children in Brussels.
 Here is our small selection below for an excursion that will delight young and old.